What Words Rhyme With More

 Eye Rhymes: A Visual Trick

 Eye rhymes are words that look as if they should rhyme because of their similar spelling, but do not sound alike.
-For example, "love" and "move" are eye rhymes but don't share the same sounds.
+As an example, "love" and "move" are eye rhymes but don't share the same sounds.
 "More" doesn't have many striking eye rhymes, as the combination of letters is relatively uncommon.

 The Role of Dialect and Pronunciation